aheil/cse-theme/README.md

 If you made changes to the configuration but don't see them reflected on the served pages, clear the browser's cache or try the private mode (Firefox likes caching a lot ...).

 The table of contents for each transcript can be easily generated with VS Code's [Markdown all in one](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one) extension.
 In general, writing your Markdown in VSC is a nice way of doing things!

+If screenshots of code snippets are needed (e.g. for slides), head to [Carbon](https://carbon.now.sh) for high-resolution images.

+Inside VS Code, [CodeSnap](https://marketplace.visualstudio.com/items?itemName=adpyke.codesnap) works well, the only problem is that the images produced are of low resolution.
+Maybe this will be fixed soon ...